arushi-tiwari15/KisaanSeva/README.md

-# 👨‍🌾 Agri India - One stop application for Indian Farmers
+# 👨‍🌾One stop application for Indian Farmers

-✒️ This is an Android Application designed for our Indian farmers.
+✒️A Sustainable Android Application for our Indian farmers.

-✒️ The technology has become a part and parcel of everyone's life and it is also helping us to make our daily tasks easy.
-We identified that in the Agriculture sector, the farmers are still lacking the best technology use cases.

 ✒️ There are thousands of applications in the markets for farmers but they only provide the limited features.